Welcome to Fabulous Las Vegas sign: Use in souvenirs

 In 2004, souvenir replicas of the sign that light up were sold to benefit the Nevada Cancer Institute.

 In 2005, the image of the sign was featured on the Nevada license plate that was issued to commemorate the centennial of the City of Las Vegas.

 On March 1, 2012, a business selling photos in front of a replica of the sign opened at Harry Reid International Airport in Las Vegas.
 This features an actual, physical sign located in the airport.

+As of 2023, YESCO provides maintenance of the sign, and sells the replaced light bulbs as Official Las Vegas Lights, packaged in a wood box along with a letter of authenticity indicating the date lit.